Polish Scouting and Guiding Association: Modern history

 In 1956, after Stalin's and Bolesław Bierut's death, the Polish United Workers' Party youth movement ZMP OH was transformed and renamed to ZHP.
 However the new ZHP did not consider itself as a continuation of the pre-war ZHP, but as a new organization (until 1980).
 After 1958 many pre-war instructors were removed from the new ZHP or marginalized (like Aleksander Kamiński) and the original oath, law, educational content and methods were changed (mention of God was removed from the oath, Lenin introduced as a hero, the Bolshevik Revolution was commemorated, the brigades became co-educational similar to Eastern Bloc Pioneer associations).
 The two-finger salute common to the Polish Scouts was retained, and a new uniform debuted.

-Despite this, the Polish Scouting and Guiding Association became one of the very few official organizations that retained some independence from the communist party.
+Despite this, the Polish Scouting and Guiding Association became one of the very few official organizations that retained some independence from the ruling PZPR party.
 Because of this, its growth was rapid, and in 1980 it had more than three million active members.
 The Polish Scouts were engaged in a variety of duties, varying from helping in the fields of the poorest regions to organizing the visits of Pope John Paul II.
 After the martial law was imposed in 1981 the ZHP was the only large social organization not to be banned.
 The "VIII ZHP Convention" even supported the martial law.
 However, many of its high-ranking officials were interned because of their involvement in the Solidarność movement, as well as several Scoutmasters.
 The ZHP would later be admitted in the 1980s as part of the Patriotic Movement for National Rebirth.